Labor Relations

 LaborSoft_LaborManagementimage

-“Labor relations” refers, in part, to the relationships between employers and the unions that represent their employees in collective bargaining negotiations.
+This field of priorities, taken together, is called "labor relations" — the relationships between employers and the unions that represent their employees in collective bargaining negotiations.
 Since not all employees are members of unions, the term can also refer to employers’ efforts to address issues that affect large numbers of employees.

 This is often a significant challenge for employers.
 If they have unionized employees, they must abide by complicated collective bargaining agreements (CBAs).
 Employers without unionized employees must work to keep their workers happy so they do not seek to join or form a union.
 In either case, employers must abide by various federal and state laws that protect employees’ rights to organize and advocate for themselves.